 Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Dilations and similarity are interconnected.
 Properties of similar figures are used to solve problems.
-Geometric awareness develops through practice in visualizing, diagramming, and constructing.
+Formally prove geometric relationships related to similarity.
+Use similarity to measure indirectly.
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How does geometry model the physical world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How are appropriate techniques, tools, and formulas used in geometry to determine measurements?
 How can a variety of appropriate strategies be applied in solving geometric problems?
 How is similarity used to measure indirectly and explore comparable objects?